-- 4) HIGHWAY SYSTEM is defined as those portions of the public road system in the State of Alaska that are used by normal vehicular traffic with unbroken access to the Alaska/Canada border.
-This does not include the Alaska Marine Highway System. - 5) REMOTE is defined as an assignment to a location other than Anchorage, Girdwood, Fairbanks, Juneau, Kenai/Soldotna, or Palmer/Wasilla. - 6) MAXIMUM ASSIGNMENT PERIOD is defined as the maximum duration of time a member assigned to a REMOTE location can expect before relocation.
-In the event there are insufficient funds in the budget to relocate the member at the completion of the MAXIMUM ASSIGNMENT PERIOD, RELOCATION PRIORITY POINTS shall begin to accumulate. - 7) CLASS I REMOTE is defined as posts that are serviced by one (1) to two (2) enforcement personnel in the same department in remote areas of the State that are not connected to the HIGHWAY SYSTEM.
-These assignments shall be recognized as a three (3) year MAXIMUM PERIOD ASSIGNMENT with the member eligible for transfer and bid after completion of two (2) years, or at the time of promotion. - 8) CLASS II REMOTE is defined as all other remote posts.
-These assignments shall be recognized as a four (4) year MAXIMUM PERIOD ASSIGNMENT with the member eligible for transfer and bid after completion of two (2) years, or at the time of promotion. - 9) URBAN ASSIGNMENT is defined as Anchorage, Girdwood, Fairbanks, Juneau, Kenai/Soldotna, or Palmer/Wasilla. - 10) STANDARD REMOTE ASSIGNMENT is defined as an assignment wherein enforcement personnel have elected to remain in remote areas.
-Standard assignments shall be eligible for rotation by the procedures contained in Article 12.01 and 12.02 of this
+4) HIGHWAY SYSTEM is defined as those portions of the public road system in the State of Alaska that are used by normal vehicular traffic with unbroken access to the Alaska/Canada border.
+This does not include the Alaska Marine Highway System.

+5) REMOTE is defined as an assignment to a location other than Anchorage, Girdwood, Fairbanks, Juneau, Kenai/Soldotna, or Palmer/Wasilla.

+6) MAXIMUM ASSIGNMENT PERIOD is defined as the maximum duration of time a member assigned to a REMOTE location can expect before being eligible for transfer to a remote area.
+MAXIMUM ASSIGNMENT PERIOD is indicated by CLASS I REMOTE, CLASS II REMOTE, or REMOTE ALTERNATE WORK PERIOD ASSIGNMENT as defined below.
+Vacancy announcements shall designate the post as CLASS I REMOTE, CLASS II REMOTE, REMOTE, REMOTE ALTERNATE WORK PERIOD ASSIGNMENT, or URBAN.

+7) CLASS I REMOTE is defined as posts that are serviced by one (1) to two (2) enforcement personnel in the same department in remote areas of the State that are not connected to the HIGHWAY SYSTEM.
+These assignments shall be recognized as a three (3) year MAXIMUM PERIOD ASSIGNMENT with the member eligible to bid in accordance with the provisions of Article 12.02 after completion of two (2) years, or at the time of promotion.
-Article, be eligible to relocation due to promotion, or may be relocated for unplanned circumstances such as reduction in force, or post closure.

-11) FIXED PERIOD ASSIGNMENT is defined as an assignment wherein enforcement personnel have elected a remote assignment for a fixed period of time as indicated by CLASS I REMOTE, or CLASS II REMOTE.

-Future vacancy announcements shall designate the post as CLASS I REMOTE, CLASS II REMOTE, or URBAN.

-Those members transferred to CLASS I, or CLASS II REMOTE shall be considered assigned on a FIXED PERIOD ASSIGNMENT.
-Six (6) months prior to the ending period of the MAXIMUM ASSIGNMENT PERIOD the member may elect to convert to a STANDARD ASSIGNMENT, or may elect to renew the FIXED PERIOD ASSIGNMENT.
-Renewal of the FIXED PERIOD ASSIGNMENT requires departmental concurrence.
-Renewal of the FIXED PERIOD ASSIGNMENT would eliminate all previously accrued RELOCATION PRIORITY POINTS.

-- 12) RELOCATION PRIORITY POINTS are defined as the accumulation of points after the completion of the maximum FIXED PERIOD ASSIGNMENT.
-One (1) point shall be accrued for each month beyond the MAXIMUM ASSIGNMENT PERIOD. - B. PRIORITIZING OF REASSIGNMENTS OF FIXED PERIOD ELECTIONS

-The order of transfer from Remote locations shall be the member with the most points first, continuing to the member with the least number of points.
-Where point values are identical, ties shall be broken by bargaining unit seniority.
-Should a tie continue to exist, the tie breaking method in Article 11.02, shall be utilized.
+8) CLASS II REMOTE is defined as all other remote posts.
+These assignments shall be recognized as a four (4) year MAXIMUM PERIOD ASSIGNMENT with the member eligible to bid in accordance with the provisions of Article 12.02 after completion of two (2) years, or at the time of promotion.

+9) REMOTE ALTERNATE WORK PERIOD ASSIGNMENT is defined as a remote post with a designated 168-hour alternate work period assignment (two week on/ two week off work schedule).
+These assignments shall be recognized as a four (4) year MAXIMUM PERIOD ASSIGNMENT with the member eligible to bid in accordance with the provisions of Article 12.02 after completion of two (2) years, or at the time of promotion.

+10) URBAN ASSIGNMENT is defined as Anchorage, Girdwood, Fairbanks, Juneau, Kenai/Soldotna, or Palmer/Wasilla.

+B. REASSIGNMENT AFTER COMPLETION OF MAXIMUM ASSIGNMENT PERIOD

+Members that have fulfilled their MAXIMUM ASSIGNMENT PERIOD and desire transfer shall submit a memorandum requesting transfer to an urban area to the Division Director by February 1 of the year in which they desire transfer.
+The Department shall transfer all or as many members who have fulfilled their MAXIMUM ASSIGNMENT and their replacements as allowed by the budget.
+The Department shall determine the number of transfers financially feasible.

-The same point assignment and tie breaking method for CLASS I, or CLASS II REMOTE, shall apply to members who are transferred after the implementation of this provision.
-In the event the class designation of an assignment is changed from that as indicated on the vacancy notice posting, after the successful bidder has physically been relocated, the lesser fixed period of time shall be considered as governing.
+In the event the class designation of an assignment is changed from that as indicated on the vacancy notice posting, after the successful bidder has been physically relocated, the lesser fixed period of time shall be considered as governing.